 where we used the fact that $\delta \Omega_{abc}=\cdots-\lambda_a\Omega_{0bc}-\lambda_b\Omega_{a0c}$.
 The dots are referring to transformation under rotation and scaling which is the same as the associated gauge transformaiton.
 By comparing we realize that

 The Carrollian boost transformation of the dilatation gauge field \( b_{\mu} \) is zero, both as a dependent field and as an independent gauge field, since $\delta b_0=0$.

-The Carrollian spin connections $\widehat\omega$ are naturally defined in terms of the scaling-Carroll spin connection $\omega$, addressed in section \ref{section3}, once the dilatation gauge field $b_\mu$ is zero;
+The Carrollian spin-connection $\widehat\omega$ are naturally defined in terms of the scaling-Carroll spin-connection $\omega$, addressed in section \ref{section3}, once the dilatation gauge field $b_\mu$ is zero;

-Using the transformation rules \eqref{homtransf} and \eqref{trans0omega}, It is easy to find the boost gauge transformation of the Carrollian spin connection in our setup:
+Using the transformation rules \eqref{homtransf} and \eqref{trans0omega}, It is easy to find the boost gauge transformation of the Carrollian spin-connection in our setup:

-These transformation \eqref{covtrans0} coincide with the usual Carroll boost transformation in the Carroll gauging algebra once $b_\mu=0$.
+These transformation \eqref{covtrans0}-\eqref{covtrans20} coincide with the usual Carroll boost transformation in the Carroll gauging algebra once $b_\mu=0$.
 Now, since the gauge fields \(\widehat\omega_{\mu}{}^{a}\) and \(\widehat\omega_{\mu}{}^{ab}\) are dependent, we have

-The deviation of the transformation of the spin-connection under boost in \eqref{deltadleta} from standard naturally propagates into curvature 2-forms.
+The deviation of the transformation of the spin-connection under boost in \eqref{deltadleta} from standard gauge transformation, naturally propagates into curvature 2-forms.
 We may analyze the transformation behavior of curvature 2-forms associated to scaling-Carroll gravity under Carrollian boost transformations.
-In particular, when the gauge fields \(\omega_{\mu}{}^{a}\) and \(\omega_{\mu}{}^{ab}\) are regarded as independent, the Carrollian boost transformations of the curvature 2-forms are
+In particular, when the gauge fields \(\omega_{\mu}{}^{a}\) and \(\omega_{\mu}{}^{ab}\) are regarded as independent, the Carrollian boost transformation of the curvature 2-forms are